 There can be no doubt that Jacob was creative.
-He was a man who DID look ahead.
-He didn't merely live for the moment.
+He was a man who did look ahead.
+He did not merely live for the moment.
 He was always planning on how he could get the upper hand, the best of a deal, and always come out in the end as though he was on top.
 But he was also clearly not above lying to get what he wanted.
 He was persistent and persevering; and, over the long haul of a lifetime, he became by far the better man.

 The story of these two sons is very much like the myth of the race between the tortoise and the hare.
 Jacob was the tortoise, and through much plodding persistence succeededwhile the more colorful hare, Esau, failed—in short, because Esau beat himself.
 Jacob too was his own worse enemy; but he never despised, or turned his back, on the hallowed things.
 In fact, he attempted and succeeded in getting them through sin.

 Now, with the help of God and His calling, Jacob was able to overcome.
 And, in the end, he did go down as one of the great men in the history of Israel.
-In the end, he was not labeled as "worldly" (like his twin); but he was truly a man of faith (like his father and his grandfather before him).
+In the end, he was not labeled as "worldly," like his twin; but he was truly a man of faith, like his father and his grandfather before him.

-Let's go to Genesis 24.
+Let us go to Genesis 24.
 This is a good story about eating.
 This is the story of Eliezer.
 He is not named in this chapter; but this seems to be the Eliezer, who appears in Genesis 15.
 He was Abraham's steward—the top man over Abraham's holdings.
 And Eliezer was sent to find a wife for Isaac.
 Now, notice what it says about Eliezer.
 He was one terrific employee.

-Genesis 24:32-33 And the man [Eliezer] came into the house: and he ungirded his camels, and gave straw and provender for the camels, and water to wash his feet, and the men's feet that were with him.
-And there was set meat before him to eat: but he said, I will not eat, until I have told mine errand.
-And he said, speak on.
+Genesis 24:32-33 Then the man [Eliezer] came to the house.
+And he unloaded his camels, and provided straw and feed for the camels, and water to wash his feet, and the feet of the men who were with him.
+Food was set meat before him to eat, but he said, "I will not eat until I have told about my errand."
+And he said, "Speak on."

-Genesis 24:50-54 Then Laban and Bethuel answered and said, The thing proceeds from the LORD: we cannot speak unto you bad or good.
-Behold, Rebekah is before you, take her, and go, and let her be your master's son's wife, as the LORD has spoken.
-And it came to pass, that, when Abraham's servant heard their words, he worshipped the LORD, bowing himself to the earth.
-And the servant brought forth jewels of silver, and jewels of gold, and raiment, and gave them to Rebekah: he gave also to her brother and to her mother precious things.
-And they did eat and drink, he and the men that were with him, and tarried all night; and they rose up in the morning, and he said, Send me away unto my master.
+Genesis 24:50-54 Then Laban and Bethuel answered and said, "The thing comes from the LORD; we cannot speak to you either bad or good.
+Here is Rebekah before you; take her and go, and let her be your master's son's wife, as the LORD has spoken."
+And it came to pass, when Abraham's servant heard their words, he worshipped the LORD, bowing himself to the earth.
+Then the servant brought out jewelry of silver, jewelry of gold, and clothing, and gave them to Rebekah.
+He also gave precious things to her brother and to her mother.
+And he and the men who were with him ate and drank and stayed all night.
+Then they rose in the morning, and he said, "Send me away to my master."

-This is given, right in the book of Genesis, in sharp contrast to what will happen later with Jacob and Esau—because Abraham's servant would allow nothing (not even good food and warm hospitality) to stand in the way of his completing of his mission first.
+This is given, right in the book of Genesis, in sharp contrast to what will happen later with Jacob and Esau—because Abraham's servant would allow nothing, not even good food and warm hospitality, to stand in the way of his completing of his mission first.
 You get the work done first!
 Then you take care of yourself.

 This, of course, is followed by other fine examples.
 How about the time that Satan tempted Jesus with food.
 Jesus did as Abraham's servant did: First things first.
 And He refused to eat.

-How about Jesus in John 4—when He was talking to the woman at the well, and the apostles came back and found Him there?
+How about Jesus in John 4 when He was talking to the woman at the well, and the apostles came back and found Him there?
 They urged Him strongly to eat.
 And He said, "I have bread to eat that you know not of."
 And He said, "I must finish the work first."
-In other words, "Seek you first the Kingdom of God, and then these things will be added to us.
+In other words, "Seek you first the Kingdom of God, and then these things will be added to us."

 Now, these same factors are at work in our lives as well; and we need to consider these two men.
-So much time, in God's Word, is given over to them—that there is very much that we can learn from them.
+So much time in God's Word is given over to them that there is very much that we can learn from them.